YassienTawfikk/Pediatric-Radiograph-Diagnosis/README.md

 ## Overview
 This project implements an end-to-end deep learning pipeline for automatic pneumonia detection from chest X-ray images.
 The system performs deep learning pipeline for detecting pneumonia in pediatric chest X-rays using a fine-tuned **ResNet-50** architecture.
+The model uses a two-stage training process:

+Stage 1: Trains the base layers of a pre-trained model.
+Stage 2: Fine-tunes the entire model.

 ## Features
 - Binary classification: NORMAL vs PNEUMONIA
 - Pretrained CNN model (Keras / TensorFlow)